-A recent study published in the journal BioMed Central Genetics has added to our understanding of how specific genes can be involved in the innate immune system.4 In particular, this study looked at a group of genes called the polymerase associated factor 1 (PAF1) complex and its role in innate immune responses.
+A recent study published in the journal BioMed Central Genomics has added to our understanding of how specific genes can be involved in the innate immune system.4 In particular, this study looked at a group of genes called the polymerase associated factor 1 (PAF1) complex and its role in innate immune responses.

 An immune system gene

-How genes are used in our bodies are partly regulated by proteins in something called the PAF1 complex.5 A major goal of this complex is to ensure that genes associated with the innate immune system work properly to keep us healthy.4
+How genes are used in our bodies is partly regulated by proteins in something called the PAF1 complex.5 A major goal of this complex is to ensure that genes associated with the innate immune system work properly to keep us healthy.4

 The PAF1 complex can regulate how genes are used by attaching to certain parts of our DNA.5 For example, the complex can turn genes on or off or change how a particular gene functions.
 This level of fine-tuning helps our innate immune system to perform correctly.